ibell/coolprop/wrappers/Octave/README.txt

 Building on Linux (Ubuntu in this case)
 ---------------------------------------
 1. You will need to run
+      sudo apt-get install swig
       sudo apt-get install octave
-      sudo apt-get install liboctave-dev
+      sudo apt-get install liboctave-dev to install the necesary dependencies.
+The install of octave might not be necessary
-2. Check out the full source for coolprop
+2. Check out the full source for coolprop from subversion
 3. Change into the trunk/wrappers/Octave folder
+4. Call
+      octave _OctaveBuilder_Linux.m
+5. Call
+      octave sample_code.m
+   to run the sample